ChrisinBarcelona/takeawayterrorist/README.md

 5. Running into the ocean in thong
 6. Sticking his tongue out
 7. In the car
-8. Call from Monkey / Margo / Fanyard
+8. Call from Monkey / Margo / Fanyard / Minge

 # Setting